2017–2018 Russian protests: 28 January 2018

 Protests within the framework of the "Strike of voters" were held on 28 January 2018 in the form of rallies, processions and solitary pickets in 118 cities of Russia.
 The reason was the refusal of the CEC to register at the election of Alexei Navalny, after which he announced a protest on 28 January, and urged all his supporters not to come to the elections and agitate others not to take part in them.
 The Ministry of Internal Affairs estimated the number of participants in the shares of 3500–4500 people, the HROs – in 5000.
-According to the supporters of Navalny, the participants were much more.
+According to the supporters of Alexei Navalny, the participants were much more.
 The New Times, referring to eyewitnesses, reported 4,000–5,000 protesters in Moscow and 2,000–3,000 in Saint Petersburg.
 In Yekaterinburg, in an agreed action, Mayor Yevgeny Roizman and Navaly Head of Staff Leonid Volkov took part and spoke at the rally.
 The presidential candidate, Vladimir Zhirinovsky, spoke with several protestors on Tverskaya Street in Moscow.
 According to various estimates, about 15,000 people took part in the protests.